1g0rrr/1g0rrr.github.io/index.md

 * Development of flash online games from begining to end (programming, game-design, management of technical, art and music specialists, etc)
 * Development of iOS & Android games based on AIR technology (programming, game-design, management)
-* Development of social network apps from begining to end (Idea, Server side, front end, UI, management etc. Max unique users in one app - 1.3 million / day )
+* Development of social network apps from begining to end (Idea, Server side, front end, UI, management etc. Max unique users in one of my app - 1.3 million / day )

 <br>